Justin Welby: Islam

+Judaism

+In July 2023, Welby attended an interfaith event hosted by the Board of Deputies of British Jews at Bevis Marks Synagogue in London.
+Welby wore a kippah (Jewish skullcap) as a mark of respect at the synagogue.
+While there, Welby met with historian Simon Sebag Montefiore and engaged in a conversation with him as part of the interfaith event.
+Welby stated that, with regard to Judaism, "There is no question that a country with a large Jewish community will be a better country.
+It will flourish in almost any area you care to name".
+Welby referred to antisemitism in Nazi Germany and noted while reading about the German churches' responses to the Nazis that "You saw there that the moment you don't push back against antisemitism, it becomes so engrained [sic] – and antisemitic laws or anti-semitic attitudes become permissible, and everything becomes permissible.
+It's a cancer of extraordinarily rapid growth, which you can't deal with if you leave it for any time".

 Modern slavery

 Welby condemns modern slavery as a crime against humanity.
 He joined with Pope Francis and leaders of other faiths, Buddhist, Hindu, Jewish and Muslim, in a joint declaration they would work together aiming to end modern slavery by 2020.
 Forced labour and prostitution, human trafficking and organ trade were specifically mentioned but all relationships that do not respect human equality, freedom and dignity were condemned.

+Palestine and the International Court of Justice advisory opinion

+On 2 August 2024, Welby issued a statement in support for the International Court of Justice's advisory opinion of 19 July 2024 by declaring "Israel's presence in the Occupied Palestinian Territories is unlawful and needs to end as rapidly as possible".
+The announcement came after what is understood to be a two-week period of reflection.

 Persecution of Christians

 Welby is concerned that Christians are persecuted in some parts of the world, notably in the Middle East, and fears that some risk their lives going to church.
 Welby also said that Christians and other religious minorities were made to suffer terribly and were killed in Iraq, which violates article 18 of the Universal Declaration of Human Rights.
 Welby noted that Christians and other minorities face persecution for their faith in many areas worldwide; he cited Syria, South Sudan, and the Central African Republic among others.
-Welby urged the United Kingdom to open doors to refugees.
+Welby urged the United Kingdom to open its doors to refugees.